AJSMonty/Bank-Tech-Test/README.md

 ## Why this way?

 The reason I have structured my code this way was to try to reduce responsibility of any one method.
 I also wanted to hide the method to add_to_transactions as this would cause a bug if it was able to be accessed externally.
 The three methods that are externally available are the only methods needed to implement the functionality.

-I have formatted the transactions so that they better line up on the command line, but I am aware that within the code it doesn't look that great.
-However when dealing with 4 digit deposits and withdrawals, I think the print_transactions method looks nicer with this formatting.